-Study abroad in Europe
+Study Abroad in Europe

 Why Study in Europe?

 Europe is rich in innovation.
 Some the world class companies in technology/design are from Europe.
 European Universities offer a variety of programs (recognized all over the world).
 The European Union submits over 44% of the total number of patent applications worldwide.
 Some countries offer free education!
 Cheap and tuition-free higher education is offered in Germany, Norway, Sweden, Denmark, and Finland.
 University of Oxford is the oldest university in UK (established in 1096).
 University of Bologna, Italy is the oldest university in Europe (est. 1088).